trentapple/soundcloud-dl/README.md

 Features
 --------------
 * Easy Installer
-* Autodetect wich kind of download it is.
+* Autodetect wich kind of Soundcloud's link it is
 * Download all song of an user's page
-* Download all song of asong page
+* Download all song of a song page
 * Download all song of an user's playlist page
 * Download all song of an user's list of playlist page
 * Download all song of a group page
 * Download all song of an user's liked song
 * Set tags with eyeD3 (skip the tag if eyeD3 is not installed)
 * The script stop when he see one song that have already been downloaded
-* You can use it as a sync script as i do with my Raspberry PI, each night it launch the script with my users profile and if new song as been added it download them and stop when it encounter a song that is already downloaded ;).
+* You can use it as a sync script as i do with my Raspberry PI, each night it launch the script with my soudncloud and if new song has been reposted it download it and stop when it encounter a song that has already been downloaded.

 More information